 To make this year’s endeavor yet another success, dedication before and during the conference is crucial.

 The BERMUN ICJ is composed of 13 to 18 independent judges and two pairs of advocates.
-Additionally, three student officers in total, two Presidents and one Registrar, lead the simulation.
+Additionally, three student officers in total, one President and two Assistant Presidents, lead the simulation.
 During the conference, the advocates argue their case through speeches and the presentation of factual and legal evidence.
 The judges deliberate upon the information presented to them and compose a verdict expressing their judgment.
 Student Officers advise the advocates in the pre-conference preparation and assist them in identifying and organizing their key arguments.
 In addition, we guide the judges in their deliberation, help them evaluate legal documents, and facilitate deliberation.

 The ICJ Student Officer team encourages any participating BERMUN students to take advantage of this unique opportunity.
 For any further questions, please do not hesitate to contact us by email at bermunicj@gmail.com.